vaishnavi-webdev-44/WebsiteMonitor/README.txt

 Build and test:
-    This project uses maven for dependencies, build, and testing.
+    This project uses maven for dependencies, build and testing.
 Mvn install at the root module should compile all modules and execute all tests.

 Run instructions: